-Parents and guardians of students identified as needing supplemental instruction and supports will be informed by their child's personalized learning teacher first.
+Since students at CBCS are adult students, the students themselves will be informed of the opportunities for supplemental instruction and support.
+Students identified as needing supplemental instruction and supports will be informed first by their teacher.
 The school counselor and instructional support staff will follow up with emails and phone calls to provide additional information and encouragement for these opportunities.
-Also, the school communication system Parent Square will inform families of any opportunities they may be interested in for their child.
+Also, the school communication system Parent Square will inform students and their families if necessary of any opportunities they may be interested in.
 Further, the school website will provide announcements on the opportunities available.